charishmashivani/chatpdf/README.md

 The `summary.py` script:
 1. Extracts text from the PDF using PyMuPDF
 2. Generates a summary using the BART-large-CNN model from Hugging Face Transformers

-## Feedback and Contributions

-I'm always looking to improve!
-If you have any suggestions or feedback, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.